OBSERVABILITY PLATFORM

 Service level objectives

-Understanding the performance of your services is critical to ensuring those services remain operational at all times, especially under stress.
-Communicating expectations for service performance is an important part of many business operations.
-Traditional alerts are based on fixed thresholds, which can trigger due to inconsistent data or miss gradual issues that build up over time.
+Understanding the performance and reliability of your services is critical to ensuring those services are meeting the needs of your business.
+As such, communicating expectations for service performance is an important part of many business operations.
+Additonally, traditional alerting for system health is based on fixed thresholds, which can trigger due to inconsistent data or miss gradual issues that build up over time.

-Service level objectives focus on longer-term performance and error burn rates.
-These objectives provide a more dynamic incident detection method, letting alerts trigger before an incident becomes critical, by assessing the impact of the problem.
+Service level objectives focus on longer-term performance reporting and changes in error rates.
+These objectives provide a more dynamic incident detection method, letting alerts trigger on changes in real user experience rather than at some arbitrary threshold.

 Service performance is generally defined in these ways:

-- Service Level Agreements (SLA): These are standards between a provider and a client that determine acceptable performance measurements, and the consequences for violating those measurements.
+• Service Level Agreements (SLA): These are contracts between a provider and a client that determine acceptable performance measurements, and the consequences for violating those measurements.

-- Service Level Objectives (SLO): Agreements for specific metrics the provider must meet.
-These should be as specific as possible.
-For example, 99.999% uptime or "responds to critical issues in 60 minutes or less."
+• Service Level Objectives (SLO): Usually internal, targets for specific metrics the provider aims to meet.
+These should be as specific as possible and are usually stricter than the SLA.
+For example, 99.999% uptime or “responds to critical issues in 60 minutes or less.”

 The Google SRE handbook (opens in a new tab) explains SLO terminology in detail.